sodadata/docs/soda-agent/private-link.md

 # Connect a Soda Agent to Soda Cloud via AWS PrivateLink
 *Last modified on {% last_modified_at %}*

-If you use AWS services for your infrastructure and you have deployed a Soda Agent in an EKS cluster, you can use an <a href="https://aws.amazon.com/privatelink/" target="_blank">AWS PrivateLink</a> to securely connect it with, and send information to, Soda Cloud.
+If you use AWS services for your infrastructure and you have deployed a Soda Agent in an EKS cluster, you can use an <a href="https://aws.amazon.com/privatelink/" target="_blank">AWS PrivateLink</a> to provide private connectivity with Soda Cloud. <br />

-Alternatively, you can send information from a Soda Agent to your Soda Cloud account using API keys.
-Refer to the [Amazon Elastic Kubernetes Service (EKS)]({% link soda-agent/deploy-aws.md %}#create-a-soda-cloud-account-and-api-keys) deployment documentation for details.

 ## Create an Endpoint for a PrivateLink